d0midigi/MITRE-ATT-CK-TTPs-Mapping-to-Active-Directory-AD-Attacks/README.md

 * **Multiple Authentication Methods**: Supports authentication via username/password, NTLM hashes (Pass-the-Hash), or Kerberos keys (Pass-the-Ticket).
 * **Service Manipulation**: If required, it can remotely enable the Remote Registry service to extract credentials and restore it to its original state afterward.
 ## Typical Use Case
-* An attacker with local administrator privileges on one machine can use `secretsdump.PY` to connect to a domain controller or another machine, extract hashes, and then use those hashes to authenticate to other systems in the network (lateral movement).
+* An individual with local administrator privileges on one machine can use `secretsdump.PY` to connect to a domain controller or another machine, extract hashes, and then use those hashes to authenticate to other systems in the network (lateral movement).
 * **BloodHound**: BloodHound is an open-source cybersecurity tool that uses graph theory to map and analyze relationships within Active Directory (AD) and Azure environments.
 It identifies hidden attack paths, privilege escalations, and misconfigurations, allowing red teams to move laterally and blue teams to remediate security risks.
 ### Key Functions of BloodHound:
 * **Attack Path Visualization**: It maps relationships between users, groups, computers, and permissions, visualizing complex AD environments.